google/gsocguides/pages/mentor/20-managing_your_mentors.md

 ## Setting Expectations

 As an org admin, you need to rely on your mentors to manage the day-to-day activities related to student projects.
-This means you should have a discussion before students are accepted--if possible before you even apply for GSoC--about how your are going to handle some basic logistical items that are essential for a smoothly running and effective program.
+This means you should have a discussion before students are accepted--if possible before you even apply for GSoC--about how you are going to handle some basic logistical items that are essential for a smoothly running and effective program.

 ### Set up-front guidelines on how students, projects and mentors are selected